-The Committee conducted research into a variety of assessment methods used by our peer institutions with the goal of either adding a new component to our assessment in the form of a less expensive test than the ETS standardized test or pursuing a consequential method, differing from our previous assessments.
-(See Appendix A: Previous Protocol, page 10) We sought evaluation methods that would accurately assess the competency of our graduating English majors, including surveying the assessment programs of our peer institutions.
-We found that few surveyed institutions actually had assessment programs in place and that none were as comprehensive in their methods as the Department desired.
+In 2016, the Assessment Committee (Karen Lentz Madison and Raina Smith Lyons) conducted research into a variety of assessment methods used by our peer institutions with the goal of either adding a new component to our assessment in the form of a less expensive test than ETS standardized testing or pursuing a consequential method, differing from our previous assessments.
+(See Appendix A: Previous Protocol.)
+The Committee sought evaluation methods that would accurately assess the competency of our graduating English majors, including surveying the assessment programs of our peer institutions.
+It found that few surveyed institutions actually had assessment programs in place and that none were as comprehensive in their methods as the Department desired.

-Our research presented us with three different options:
+The research presented three different options:

-- 1. Administering the standardized ETS subject test and correlating it with qualitative data. - 2.
+- 1. Administering the standardized ETS subject test and correlating it with qualitative Data. - 2.
 Collecting portfolios of students' work from the beginning and end of their U of A undergraduate careers, which would be evaluated and compared. - 3.
 Creating a self-administered, department-created Proficiency in English Studies (PIES) Exam to correlate the PIES score with other student data, such as GPA and number of semesters to graduation.

 The Assessment Committee recommended to our faculty the third assessment option listed above.
-As we were tasked with creating a self-study assessment, the Committee asked for and received the English Department faculty's approval in October 2016 with an agreement that faculty members would contribute a pool of questions to use in the creation of the exam.
+As we were tasked with creating a self-study assessment, the Committee asked for and received the English Department faculty's approval in October 2016 with an agreement that members would contribute a pool of questions to use in the creation of the exam.